-Haarlem, 9 April 2022 – Arthur ten Wolde connects a military model that has predicted a world war around 2020 with global models describing an upcoming total system crisis around 2030 – including climate change and Covid-19, and ends with a message of hope
+Haarlem, 9 April 2022 – Arthur ten Wolde connects a military model that has predicted the onset of a world war around 2020 with global models describing an upcoming total system crisis around 2030 – including climate change and Covid-19, and ends with a message of hope

 Today I learned something baffling from a Dutch podcast about the Ukraine war and crisis in Russia : According to scientific calculations in his Ph.D. thesis and book (2020) [2,3], Ingo Piepers, former commander of the Dutch part of the United Nations Rapid Reaction Force to end the war in Bosnia (1992-1995), a “comprehensive systemic crisis, combined with acts of war, will occur around 2020 – two years earlier or later.
 This systemic crisis will lead to a completely new European and global system of states.
 That transition will take about seventeen years.”